skurhse/trans-hotlines/README.rst

 ----------------------------

 `National Suicide Prevention Lifeline`_
-  USA · English, Spanish, Deaf + Hard of Hearing · 24/7
+  USA · English, Spanish, Deaf and Hard of Hearing · 24/7

   - If you're thinking about suicide, are worried about a friend or loved one, or would like emotional support, the lifeline network is available.